 - Schedule: 7 a.m.-1:30 p.m.
 Tuesdays, Thursdays and Saturdays May-December 2016; 7 a.m.-1:30 p.m.
 Saturdays January-April 2017

 - Phone: 248-858-5495

-Operating since 1953, this 14-acre market welcomes more than 300,000 visitors annually and is open three days a week in summer/fall.
-Farmers from eight to 10 nearby counties personally bring their produce, fruit and flowers directly to the public.
-Don’t miss the nearby flea market for bargains aplenty.
+Operating since 1953, the 14-acre Oakland County farmers market welcomes more than 300,000 visitors annually and is open three days a week in summer/fall.
+Farmers from nearby counties personally bring produce, fruit and flowers directly to the public.
+Don’t miss the education programs, too.

 - Address: Pittsfield Township Administration Building, 6201 W. Michigan Ave., Ann Arbor

 - Schedule: 3-7 p.m.
 Thursdays June 2-Sept.
 29, 2016

 Lots of specialty foods and farm-fresh produce here.
 Find everything from flowers, eggs and pasture-raised meat to baked goods – including gluten-free, vegan and sugar-free – and even granola, jams, honey, sauces and much more.
 Plenty of fun activities for families, too, and even live music and cooking demos bi-monthly.